IMPORTANT—Support ended for Android NFC feature from July 2023

 - Clover Flex

-In this section, we introduce you to required considerations for building with Android NFC on Clover devices:
+The required considerations for building with Android NFC on Clover devices are:

-- Conserve power: To account for thermal and power considerations on Clover devices, do not keep NFC enabled for your app at all times.
-We highly recommend that you enable NFC for your app only when a tag is detected.
+- Conserve power—To account for thermal and power considerations on Clover devices, do not keep NFC enabled for your app at all times.
+We recommend enabling NFC for your app only when a tag is detected.
 If no tag is detected for 10 minutes, NFC is disabled automatically.
 At this point, you can enable NFC again by moving your app to the foreground.

-- Show NFC states: Provide an indication of the current NFC state (for instance, a spinner) by implementing a broadcast receiver for the
+- Show NFC states—Indicates the current NFC state for instance, with a spinner, by implementing a broadcast receiver for the

-- Supported signal and tag modes: The following table highlights the different signal and tag modes supported by Clover devices:
+- Supported signal and tag modes—Different signal and tag modes supported by Clover devices:

 The NFC antenna is enabled only when your app is in the foreground.
 In the foreground activity, your app must call the following methods of the